CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche: AWS-specific penetration testing and red team operations.
-The combination of AWS cloud services (IAM, S3, Lambda) with offensive security techniques makes it very unlikely to conflict with other skills.
+Highly distinctive with a clear niche: AWS cloud penetration testing and red team operations.
+The specific combination of AWS services (IAM, S3, Lambda) and attack techniques (SSRF to metadata, privilege escalation) makes it very unlikely to conflict with other skills.

 3 / 3